everscale-org/docs/src/learn/welcome.md

 **[Subgovernances](https://gov.everkit.org/en/subgovs)**

 Subgovernances are groups of people, each of which is responsible for a certain type of activity.
-Members of subgovernances receive coins for Everscale’s development (for example, by organizing contests).
+Members of subgovernances receive coins for Everscale’s development (for example, by organizing contests)

 **[DeFi Alliance](https://everalliance.org/)**